 To achieve a constructive outcome, good governance and your own municipal councillor codes of conduct need to be invoked.

-If you are unfortunate enough to come across serious sexism, bullying, discrimination, harrassment or intimidation, discuss the problem with someone who you trust and who has knowledge or experience.
+If you are come across serious sexism, bullying, discrimination, harrassment or intimidation, discuss the problem with someone who you trust and who has knowledge or experience.
 Try to find internal processes which will make a difference, including meeting with someone not directly involved, or other flexible dispute resolution processes.

 If flexible strategies do not work, there are more formal dispute resolution processes including your local codes of conduct, seeking advice or making a complaint to the Victorian Equal Opportunity and Human Rights Commission and independent councillor conduct panels.
 Do your research to find the most effective avenues in the situation which confronts you.